E4DAE0BD-B669-AF71-9D811B352AC9F189

 To graduate from Hamilton you must complete 32 units (almost all Hamilton courses are one unit).
 This includes three writing-intensive courses, at least one quantitative and symbolic reasoning course, the physical education requirement, and the requirements for your concentration (what most colleges call the major), including a course that addresses how social categories structure the world in which we live.

-Many students do not start their Hamilton education with a clear idea of which concentration to pursue, and many others change their proposed concentration during their first two years.
+Many students do not start their Hamilton education with a clear idea of which major or concentration to pursue, and many others change their proposed concentration during their first two years.
 Some choose more than one concentration or combine a concentration with a minor.
 You will declare your concentration in the spring of your sophomore year.
 Each concentration includes a Senior Project.

 Help us provide an accessible education, offer innovative resources and programs, and foster intellectual exploration.